 Each standing committee comprises at least two directors (see 8.12 for Composition of Audit, Risk Management and Sustainability Committee).
-The CEO may not be a member of the Audit, Risk Management and Sustainability Committee.
+Only non-executive directors may be members of the Audit, Risk Management and Sustainability Committee.
 Only directors may be members of a committee, and the alternate of a director may take the place of that director, where required.